cld2labs/Innovation-hub/CONTRIBUTING.md

 2. Create a feature or fix branch
 3. Submit a clear and concise pull request
 4. Ensure documentation is updated where applicable
+5. All submissions, including those by project members, require review.

 ## Code Quality
 - Follow existing coding and documentation standards